Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

 \subsection{Scenario 1: Productivity}

 This scenario envisions how OBIs enabled by our framework could be integrated into future productivity settings, such as offices or home studios.
-The scenario centers around a desk with common work-related items like markers, documents, and a cup.
+The scenario centers around a desk with common work-related items such as markers, documents, and a cup.